davidarchanjo/spring-certified-developer-study-guide/README.md

 * **Weaving** - is the process of linking aspects with other application types or objects to create an advised object.
 Weaving can be done at compile time, load time or runtime.
 Spring AOP performs weaving at runtime;

 ## KEY ANNOTATIONS
 [@EnableAspectJAutoProxy](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/EnableAspectJAutoProxy.html) - used to enable support for handling component classes marked with @Aspect.
-Must be used on @Configuration classes to take effect.
+Must be used on @Configuration classes to take effect;

-[@Aspect](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Aspect.html) - is used to mark a @Component class as an aspect declaration.
+[@Aspect](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Aspect.html) - used to mark a @Component class as an aspect declaration;

-[@Before](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Before.html) - Executes before a Join Point.

-[@AfterReturning](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/AfterReturning.html) - Executes after a Join Point completes normally.
+[@Pointcut](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Pointcut.html) - used in methods to declare pointcut, which can be used by advice annotations to refer to that pointcut;

+[@Before](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Before.html) - used to mark a method to be executed before the matching joint point;

+[@AfterReturning](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/AfterReturning.html) - used to mark a method to be executed after the matching joint point completes, whether normally or by throwing an exception;

-[@AfterThrowing](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/AfterThrowing.html) - Executes if method exits by throwing an exception.
+[@AfterThrowing](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/AfterThrowing.html) - used to mark a method to be executed after the matching join point exits by throwing an exception;

-[@Around](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Around.html) - Executes before and after a Joint Point.
+[@Around](https://www.eclipse.org/aspectj/doc/next/aspectj5rt-api/org/aspectj/lang/annotation/Around.html) - used to mark a method to be executed before and after a Joint Point.
 </br></br>